 Alice in Wonderland Syndrome (AIWS) and Migraines

 Alice In Wonderland Syndrome is not heard of often when it comes to thinking about migraines.
-Although its effects can be quite disturbing and definitely disorientating.
+Although its affects can be quite disturbing and definitely disorientating.
 You may think you fell down the rabbit hole yourself.
 AIWS is a collection of symptoms and does not occur with migraine exclusively, but it is said Lewis Carrol did suffer from migraines.
-The name makes it sound almost fun, but really it is just plain weird.
-It did get its name from the novel by Lewis Carrol because of Alice drinking the potion that made her very big and another that made her very small.
-It was because of the migraines Lewis suffered there are the influences of thes in his novel.
-The condition is also known as Todd’s Syndrome, but that does not sound nearly as fun because then we could not say we fell down the rabbit hole and are late for tea with the Mad Hatter.
+The name makes it sound almost fun, but really it is just plain bizzare.
+It did get its name from the novel by Lewis Carrol because of Alice drinking the potion that made her very big and another that made her very small are perceptual affects associated with the condition itself.
+The condition is also known as Todd’s Syndrome, but that does not sound nearly as memorable because then we could not say we fell down the rabbit hole and are late for tea with the Mad Hatter.

 The syndrome seems to be more common in children but can re-occur in later life or fizzle out in the teen years.
 In its most extreme chronic cases it can be very disabling.
 While sometimes it is experienced before one goes to bed, even in the morning... imagine trying to get through the day with such distortions.